BrandZ™ brand valuation methodology

-The brands that appear in this report are the most valuable in India.
+The brands that appear in this report are the most valuable in China.

 The BrandZ™ valuation methodology can be uniquely distinguished from its competitors by the way we obtain consumer viewpoints.
 We conduct worldwide, on-going, in-depth quantitative consumer research, and build up a global picture of brands on a category-by-category and country-by-country basis.

 Globally, our research covers two million consumers and more than 10,000 different brands in over 30 countries.
-In India we have studied 800 different brands in 60 categories.
 This intensive, in-market consumer research differentiates the BrandZ™ methodology from competitors that rely only on a panel of “experts” or purely financial and market desk research.

 Before reviewing the details of this methodology, consider these three fundamental questions: why is brand important; why is brand valuation important; and what makes BrandZ™ the definitive brand valuation tool?

 Brands embody a core promise of values and benefits consistently delivered.
 Brands provide clarity and guidance for choices made by companies, consumers, investors and other stakeholders.
 Brands provide the signposts we need to navigate the consumer and B2B landscapes.

 At the heart of a brand’s value is its ability to appeal to relevant customers and potential customers.
 BrandZ™ uniquely measures this appeal and validates it against actual sales performance.
 Brands that succeed in creating the greatest attraction power are those that are:

 In any category, these brands appeal more, generate greater “love” and meet the individual’s expectations and needs.

 These brands are unique in a positive way and “set the trends,” staying ahead of the curve for the benefit of the consumer.